Same-sex marriage in New Zealand: Religious performance

 The Presbyterian Church of Aotearoa New Zealand does not allow its clergy to solemnise same-sex marriages, passing a motion in 2014 that "ministers may conduct marriage only between a man and woman".
 Rātana ministers (āpotoro rēhita) may also not perform same-sex weddings, with a minister in Manurewa saying in 2013 that same-sex marriage was "not part of our structure of beliefs".
+The Baptist Churches of New Zealand likewise forbids its ministers from solemnising same-sex marriages, though media outlets reported in July 2019 that some ministers were secretly marrying same-sex couples in defiance of the ban.
 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-In October 2020, Bishop of Auckland Patrick Dunn expressed support for civil unions: "I endorse the reported comments of Pope Francis.
+In October 2020, the Bishop of Auckland, Patrick Dunn, expressed support for civil unions: "I endorse the reported comments of Pope Francis.
 I know that he is anxious for LGBTQ people to know that they are valued members of the family of the Church as they are of their own families.
 We want their happiness, and for them to know that they are loved."